 Amedi Village is a nice place to stroll around.
 One of the must-sees in Amedi is the citadel with the Badinan gate.
 The citadel and the gate were built during the Bahdinan Emirate (14th to 19th century).
 This is the period when Amedi became a village where Muslims, Jews and Christians could live next to each other in peace.
 The gate is also called the Mosul gate.

 Two monasteries you should definitely visit are Mar Mattai Monastery and Rabban Hormizd Monastery.
 Mar Mattai Monastery is recognized as the oldest Christian monasteries in existence and is located in Mesopotamia.

 Embrace the beautiful nature in Kurdistan

 Kurdistan is full of wonderful natural places.
 It is full of green canyons, rivers and waterfalls.
 Floods can happen during wintertime, but this should not stop you to go.
 The waterfalls are bigger during the winter.
 My favourite places are by far Bekhal Waterfall and Rawandoz Canyon.
 The rain can also be fun in Kurdistan though!

 Amra Suraka or the Red Prison was a prison that was used to torture and kill thousands of Kurds.
 It is very sad to see the details of such a genocide.
 The prison is completely intact and you can see how the prison cells used to be.

-I was very sick for the last two days in Kurdistan due to food poisoning so I just walked there like a zombie, not even being able to bring up the energy for taking a photo.
+I was sick for the last two days in Kurdistan.
+While I was there I wasn’t in the mood to take pictures of the place.
 I recommend you to read more about the museum on AtlasObscura.